LeviSousa/MyNotes/javascript/just_javascript/just_javascript.md

 Maggie Appleton is an Art Director, Designer and Anthropologis at egghead.io.

 # 01. Mental Models
-<sub><sup>Purpose of the course - What is a mental model - How mental models may not correspond to reality - Reading code fast, and slow</sup></sub>
+*Purpose of the course - What is a mental model - How mental models may not correspond to reality - Reading code fast, and slow*

 Given the following snippet, what are the values of `a` and `b`?